kudashevs/php-8-new-features/README.md

 # PHP 8 new features

-This repo contains a docker image with PHP 8 on board and new features examples.
+This repo contains a docker image with PHP 8 and some new features examples.
 More information about PHP 8 new features you can find on [official release page](https://www.php.net/releases/8.0/en.php).

 ## PHP 8 improvements